 Whether you or I agree with these descriptions, the world certainly did in 1956.
 By the time the project is complete, it will be 70 years and 2026.
 My goal is not to prove or disprove any of the thoughts but rather to illustrate through imagery the authentic woman of the 21st century.
 All types of women.
 Young and old and all those in-between.
 Ordinary and extraordinary.
 Different cultures, races, religions, beliefs.
 Diverse professions from dress designers to chefs to brewers to corporate executives to community activists to ministers to waitresses to college students to teachers to ANYONE!

 There's no mold for this project.

 Through this experience, I hope to meet extraordinary women, develop my storytelling skills, hone my photography skills, and through it all, tell stories that must be told.
 As the project goes forward, I'll share behind the scenes.
-The final images for the project will not be seen until the three elements are complete and finalized: 1.
-Reproduction of the 1956 image; 2.
-Studio portrait; and 3.
-On site in her element.

 The end result?
 Who knows for sure, but I'm hoping for a book or a gallery showing.
 When I dream, I dream big.

 Won't you be part of this project?
 If you're interested, contact me here!

 Let's share who you are right now during this time in history.
 I promise, we'll have fun.